ardoq/rxbeach/docs/techniques/preventing-glitches.md

 ### Avoid glitches by debouncing combined stream emissions

-As long as the combined streams emit their values synchronously, introducing the debounceTime operator will ensure that the stream only emits the "latest" value in the current frame to its subscribers.
+As long as the combined streams emit their values synchronously, introducing the `debounceTime` operator will ensure that the stream only emits the "latest" value in the current frame to its subscribers.

-Adding debounceTIme ensures that the subscriber will only be called once when two or more combined streams emit simultaneously, but it will make the subscription handler async.
+Adding `debounceTime` ensures that the subscriber will only be called once when two or more combined streams emit simultaneously, but it will make the subscription handler async.

-One should be careful when introducing debounceTime in derived state streams that are combined multiple times further down the graph
+One should be careful when introducing `debounceTime` in derived state streams that are combined multiple times further down the graph.